Deploy a Sample Ruby on Rails Application

 $ cf login -a YOUR-API-ENDPOINT

-2. Use your credentials to log in, and to select a Space and Org.
+2. Use your credentials to log in, and select a Space and Org.

 $ cf create-service postgresql-10-odb standalone rails-postgres